CliMA/ClimaAnalysis.jl/docs/src/index.md

 operation is well defined (i.e., the two variables are defined on the physical space).
 Binary operations do remove some attribute information.
 If two `OutputVar`s share the same start date, then the start date will remain in the resulting `OutputVar`s after performing binary operations on them.
+When appropriate, the resulting `OutputVar` will retain its units.
+For example, addition and subtraction preserve matching units, and multiplication and division combine them.

-Unary operations are supported to, for example `log(max(var, 1e-8))` returns a new `OutputVar` with the functions applied to the data.
+Unary operations are supported too, for example `log(max(var, 1e-8))` returns a new `OutputVar` with the functions applied to the data.

 #### `Visualize`